vasskess/mango_products_info/README.md

 ```

-Create a virtual environment and activate and activate it.
+Create a virtual environment and activate it.

 Install the requirements :
 ```bash